jeremymiller00/blogscraper/README.md

  * Stay Sassy
  * Lilian Weng

+* make ui module
+ * working on add-source
+ * Update start page of blog
+ * Delete a blog
+ * List which pages have been scraped for a given blog
+ * Create a report of activity in the last N days

 * Tests?
+* Include the url in the document
 * complete docstrings
 * automate weekly running of app
 * remove unused code